Yannael/BigDataAnalytics_INFOH515/README.md

 * **Session 1** : An introduction to Spark and its Machine Learning (ML) library.
 The case study for the first session is a churn prediction problem: How to predict which customers will quit a subscription to a given service?
 The session covers the basics for loading and formatting a dataset for training an ML algorithm using Spark ML library, and illustrates the use of different Spark ML algorithms and accuracy metrics to address the prediction problem.
 * **Sessions 2-4**: An in-depth coverage of the use of the Map/Reduce programming model for distributing machine learning algorithms, and their implementation in Spark.
 Sessions 2, 3, and 4 cover, respectively, the Map/Reduce implementations from scratch of
 	* **Session 2**: Linear regression (ordinary least squares and stochastic gradient descent).
-The algorithms are first applied on an artificial dataset, and then on a regression problem for predicting the price of a house as a function of its characteristics (size, location, comfort, ...).
+The algorithms are applied on an artificial dataset, and illustrate the numpy and Map/Reduce implementations for OLS and SGD.
 	* **Session 3**: Clustering with K-means.
 The algorithm is first applied on an artificial dataset, and then on a clustering problem for image compression.
 	* **Session 4**: Recommender system with alternating least squares, using as a case study a movie recommendation problem.